robertofierimonte/credit-card-frauds/README.md

 1. Install the required version of poetry: `pip install --upgrade pip --quiet && pip install poetry==1.6.1 --quiet`
 2. Download and install the required verion of python: `pyenv install $(sh cat .python-version)` (accept if requested)
-3. Download the data, set up the virtual environment, install the packages, and configure the Jupyter kernel: `make setup` (don't worry about an error message related to some dependencies not being installed, that will be fixed by installing the dependencies during the setup)
+3. Set up the virtual environment, install the packages, and configure the Jupyter kernel: `make setup` (don't worry about an error message related to some dependencies not being installed, that will be fixed by installing the dependencies during the setup)
-3. Create 2 configuration files (`.env`, and `kaggle.json`) by copying the examples provided
+4. Create 2 configuration files (`.env`, and `kaggle.json`) by copying the examples provided: `cp .env.example .env && cp kaggle.json.example kaggle.json`
-4. Populate the configuration files with the necessary environment variables
+5. Populate the `.env` and `kaggle.json` configuration files with the necessary environment variables
+6. Download the data: `make download-data`
-5. See all the options provided in the Makefile: `make help`
+7. See all the options provided in the Makefile: `make help`

 **LightGBM not installing on Mac M1/M2:**
-- If the `make setup` command breaks with the error `Exception: An error has occurred while building lightgbm library file` when installing dependencies on Macbooks with M1/M2 processors, you can fix it by using a more recent version of `libomp`: `brew install libomp && export LDFLAGS="-L/opt/homebrew/opt/libomp/lib" CPPFLAGS="-I/opt/homebrew/opt/libomp/include" && make setup`.
+- If the `make setup` command fails with the error `Exception: An error has occurred while building lightgbm library file` when installing dependencies on Macbooks with M1/M2 processors, you can fix it by using a more recent version of `libomp`: `brew install libomp && export LDFLAGS="-L/opt/homebrew/opt/libomp/lib" CPPFLAGS="-I/opt/homebrew/opt/libomp/include" && make setup`.
 Don't forget to restart the terminal afterwards to reset the env variables to their original values.

 ### Running the code